List of Victorious characters: Trina Vega

-Trina Vega (portrayed by Daniella Monet) is a Junior/Senior and is Tori's vain older sister, who also attends Hollywood Arts.
+Trina Vega (portrayed by Daniella Monet) is a junior/senior and is Tori's vain older sister, who also attends Hollywood Arts.
 Trina's allergic reaction to a Chinese herb gargle in the Pilot episode forces Tori to fill in for her in the school's big showcase, which leads to Tori being offered admission to Hollywood Arts.

-Trina believes that her natural acting and singing will get her into any doors in Hollywood and make her a global star, while being very oblivious to the fact she has 0 talent.
-It's revealed that when Trina was an incoming freshman, Schwitz was the one who voted her into Hollywood arts, while under the effects of an expired fruit, not realizing she was terrible.
+Trina believes that her natural acting and singing will get her into any doors in Hollywood and make her a global star, while being very oblivious to the fact she has little talent.
+It's revealed that when Trina was an incoming freshman, Sikowitz was the one who voted her into Hollywood arts, while under the effects of an expired fruit, not realizing she was terrible.

 Trina's personality shows that she's quite selfish, self centered and shallow most of the time and is portrayed as being extremely difficult to deal with, sometimes even being called a "monster".
 However, before she was admitted to Hollywood Arts, she was depicted at her audition as a shy, sweet, nerdy girl.

-Despite Trina's shallow personality, she can be concerned about her sister when she wants to be and it is shown that she does look out for Tori a lot.
-Later in the series, she showed some minor character growth, such as in "Locked Up!" when she tries to get Tori out of a Yerbanian prison when she was accused of "attacking" the unnamed Yerbanian Chancellor and showed genuine concern for her well being.
+Despite Trina's shallow personality, she can be concerned about her sister when she wants to be, and it is shown that she does look out for Tori a lot.
+Later in the series, she showed some minor character growth, such as in "Locked Up!" when she tries to get Tori out of a Yerbanian prison when she was accused of "attacking" the unnamed Yerbanian Chancellor and showed genuine concern for her wellbeing.
 Other examples of this are evidenced in the episodes "Tori the Zombie", "Beggin' On Your Knees", and "Tori Gets Stuck".

 Trina also seems to have bad luck, as she often gets hurt.
 Some examples include: Falling from the ceiling, a wall falling on her, getting hit in the face with flour, and getting hit with a box of shoes.

-By the final episode "Victori-yes", Trina is shown walking around in expensive boots and clothes, and boasts about her finally landing a tv role and calls the show she is on "Top Notch Acting". it's later learned by Jade and Tori that show Trina was on was a Spanish comedy.
-In her show, She is shown portraying a giant piece of cheese being tormented by children in mouse costumes.
+By the final episode "Victori-yes", Trina is shown walking around in expensive boots and clothes and boasts about her finally landing a TV role and calls the show she is on "Top Notch Acting".
+It's later learned by Jade and Tori that show Trina was on was a Spanish comedy.
+In her show, she is shown portraying a giant piece of cheese being tormented by children in mouse costumes.